shmuelzon/home-assistant-floor-plan/README.md

 <img src="doc/entityOptions.png" />

+> [!NOTE]
+> Settings that were modified from their default values are displayed in red

 * Display type - Configure how the entity is displayed on the floorplan, see [Elements](https://www.home-assistant.io/dashboards/picture-elements/#elements)
 * Tap action - Define what to do when the entity is tapped/clicked on, see